GreenJ84/Pirate_Crew/README.md

 ### Summary

-With this application you are able to. build collections of users in a 'Priate Crew'.
+With this application you are able to build collections of users into a 'Priate Crew'.
 Give your crew members attributes like: an eye patch, a peg leg, or a hook hand!
 Go wild and bring all your closest 'mates and enjoy the fun!
 But don't forget their catch phrases!

 - This project is a running log of my closest mates, documented for myself.
   - In the future I will deploy with Vercel to let the community become a part of my Crew!!